salzmanlab-admin/DEEPEST-Fusion/README.md

 # sMACHETE

-This repository contains the json script written in Common Workflow Language (CWL) for sMACHETE, which is a precise fusion detection algorithm specially designed for screening massive RNA sequencing databases.
+This repository contains the json script written in Common Workflow Language (CWL) for "scalable Mismatched Alignment CHimEra Tracking Engines"  (sMACHETE), which is a precise fusion detection algorithm specially designed for screening massive RNA sequencing databases.

 # Required Software